craftycodie/MineOnline/.github/ISSUE_TEMPLATE/bug-report.md

 about: Create a report to help us improve
 title: "[BUG] "
 labels: bug
-assignees: ahnewark
+assignees: craftycodie

 ---

-Please check the [Known Issues](https://github.com/ahnewark/MineOnline/discussions/300) page before reporting a bug!
+Please check the [Known Issues](https://github.com/craftycodie/MineOnline/discussions/300) page before reporting a bug!

 **Describe the bug**
 A clear and concise description of what the bug is.